radaced/ip6-PCM/README.md

-# IP5 - Power Consumption Manager
+# IP6 - Power Consumption Manager
-The Power Consumption Manager is an android mobile application that was realized in form of a school project for the FHNW Nordwestschweiz.
+The Power Consumption Manager is an android mobile application that was realized in form of a bachelor thesis for the FHNW Nordwestschweiz.

 # Installation guide
 * Download the .apk file from the release page ([Download](https://github.com/radaced/ip5-PCM/releases))